AnyLifeZLB/FaceVerificationSDK/install_newest_mediapipe_on_macos.md

 yes ,when I first time try install mediapipe-model-maker,it can only install 0.1.0.2 , but 0.2.1.3 is the newest at 2023,11,14; what the problem ? my macos version is 13.6.1

-so I Post a issues to google/mediaPipe https://github.com/google/mediapipe/issues/4945
+So I Post a issues to google/mediaPipe https://github.com/google/mediapipe/issues/4945

 Maybe it is a Small probability event，I can not find method to resolve it